reelyactive/reelib/README.md

 Returns whether the given event is valid or not.

+### isPass(event, accept, reject)

+Returns whether the given event meets the accept criteria while not meeting the reject criteria.
+Each criteria is structured as follows:

+    {
+      deviceIds: [ /* IDs which meet the criteria */ ],
+      receiverIds: [ /* IDs which meet the criteria */ ],
+      rssiRange: { minimum: #, maximum: # }
+    }

+Not all of the above properties need to be included.
+Note that no event can meet an empty criteria of {}!
+To ignore either or both the accept/reject criteria, set these to _null_ instead.

 ### postUpdate(options, event, callback)

 POSTs the given event to a remote server.
 The following options are supported (those shown are the defaults):